Microbiology and Immunology

 - UMB Molecular Microbiology and Immunology Curriculum Committee

-- Course master (with Dr. Ciaran Skerry) and Instructor for GPLS 710: Principles of Microbial Pathogenesis
+- Course Director (with Dr. Ciaran Skerry) and Instructor for GPLS 710: Principles of Microbial Pathogenesis

-- Course master (with Dr. Julie Hottop) and Instructor for GPLS 725: Advanced Microbial Pathogenesis
+- Former Course Director (with Dr. Julie Hottop) and Instructor for GPLS 725: Systems Level Research in Microbial Pathogenesis

 - Instructor for GPILS 693: Introduction to Molecular Microbiology and Immunology

 - Instructor for RCR, CIPP907: Responsible Conduct of Research

 - Judge for School of Medicine Annual Graduate Research Conference